gem/oq-engine/doc/effective-realizations.rst

 sources of one tectonic region type.
 Let us assume that for the first tectonic region type (T1) the GMPE logic tree file contains 3 GMPEs (A, B, C) and that for the second tectonic region type (T2) the GMPE logic tree file contains 2 GMPEs (D, E).
-The total number of realizations is
+The total number of realizations (assuming full enumeration) is

   `total_num_rlzs = 3 * 2 = 6`